utkarshX-dev/DTUnite/readme.md

 # DTU Unite

 DTU Unite is a full-stack social platform built for the Delhi Technological University (DTU) community.
 It enables students, alumni, and faculty to connect, share, and collaborate in a secure and modern environment.
+The platform also helps students get information about placements and result statistics.

 ---

 ## 🚀 Features

 - **Modern Authentication:** Secure sign-up/login with OTP-based email verification.
-- **Responsive UI:** Mobile-first design with light/dark mode support.
 - **Social Feed:** Create posts, like/dislike, and comment in real-time.
-- **User Profiles:** Custom avatars, profile info, and activity history.
+- **User Profiles:** Custom avatars and profile info.
 - **Feedback System:** Users can submit feedback directly from the app.
 - **Professional Email Notifications:** Clean, branded OTP and notification emails.
 - **Accessibility:** Designed for usability and accessibility.